Powerful storm lashes eastern U.S. with snow, arctic cold

 Snow also is expected over parts of the Rocky Mountains and the northern Great Plains, it said.

-(Additional reporting by Ann Moore in West Virginia, Tom Ramstack in Washington, Jon Herskovitz in Texas, Tim Ghianni in Tennessee; Editing by Scott Malone, Chizu Nomiyama and Nick Zieminski)
+(Additional reporting by Gary Robertson in Virginia, Alice Popovici in Maryland, Ann Moore in West Virginia, Tom Ramstack in Washington, Jon Herskovitz in Texas, Tim Ghianni in Tennessee, Barbara Goldberg in New York and Mary Wisniewski in Chicago; Editing by Nick Zieminski, Tom Brown and Lisa Shumaker)